-Concerns have been raised about the magnitude and scale of gTLD expansion, transparency in the cost evaluation used in the determination of registry fees, and risks to public interest, business and consumer protections.
+The GAC has actively engaged the ICANN Board and community on a broad range of public policy issues associated with the expansion of the new gTLD space since 2007, and developed a GAC Scorecard of outstanding issues related to security and stability, intellectual property and consumer protection, the protection of geographic names, mitigating abuses and illegal activity, and ensuring a role for governments that were addressed by the ICANN Board in a series of bilateral sessions in 2011.
+The final Applicant Guidebook reflects the GAC’s contributions.
 According to the ICANN’s New gTLDs Applicant Guidebook, there is no upper limit on the number of applications for new gTLDs; however, ICANN has committed to no more than 1,000 new gTLDs being entered into the root per year in accordance with the results of root zone scaling feasibility studies [source: U.S.A. ].

-There has also been discussion regarding new gTLDs impact on competition in the market for gTLDs.
-For example, one view is that there is a risk of creating a multitude of monopolies in the new gTLDs, especially associated with the cross ownership issues for registries and registrars, while another view is that the new gTLDs represent a substantial step toward increasing competition in the domain name market.
-A further potential concern is that the current arrangement regarding the DNS might result in insufficient competition in the domain name marketplace in general .
+There has also been discussion regarding new gTLDs impact on competition in the market for gTLDs..
+A potential concern is that the current arrangement regarding the DNS might result in insufficient competition in the domain name marketplace in general .
 ICANN conducted two studies prior to the launch of the new gTLD program, which noted that metrics associated with the first round of gTLDs will yield important information regarding competition and other economic factors [source: U.S.A.].

-There are also concerns about the impact of multiple new gTLDs on trademark holders or rights holders, especially those in developing countries, who might be compelled to assume high costs of addressing the possible proliferation of cyber-squatters inhabiting an unlimited number of new gTLDs.
-For example, since the domain name is generally used in the URL for the website for a company or organization, there are more possibilities that trademark abusers could use new gTLDs with trademark protected names or look-alike names that may lead users/consumers to spoofed websites (“phishing”) or to rival company websites (“free riders”).It may thus be necessary for “www.A.com” registrant to register the same domain name in all other gTLDs, such as “A.info”, “A.biz”, “A.mobi”, and “A.(all other new gTLDs)” to protect the trademarked name of “A”.
+There are also concerns about the impact of multiple new gTLDs on trademark holders or rights holders.
+For example, since the domain name is generally used in the URL for the website for a company or organization, there are more possibilities that trademark abusers could use new gTLDs with trademark protected names or look-alike names that may lead users/consumers to spoofed websites (“phishing”) or to rival company websites (“free riders”).
 With the proposed simultaneous roll-out of multilingual (IDN) gTLDs, one view is that applicants may find themselves having to pay several multiples of the application fees for multiple domain names in different languages, which might result in a significant financial burden, especially for applicants from developing countries.

 ICANN’s Applicant Guidebook contains new rights protections mechanisms to address some of these concerns [source: U.S.], such as a trademark clearing house and a uniform rapid suspension system to resolve disputes as they arise.
 However, some contend that various policy challenges persist.
-The protection against the possible misleading use of the names and acronyms of inter-governmental organizations (IGOs) has been cited as one example, with ongoing discussions about how to respond to this.
+In its Toronto Communique, the GAC advised the ICANN Board that the implementation of the protection against the possible misleading use of the names and acronyms of inter-governmental organizations (IGOs) must be accomplished prior to the delegation of any new gTLDs, and is developing a list of the IGO names for protection in collaboration with its IGO members.
 Within ICANN, it has been acknowledged that the rights of governments or public authorities in relation to the rights of the sovereign state or territory which they represent cannot be limited or made conditional by any procedures that ICANN introduces for new gTLDs, and as such, ICANN should avoid country, territory or place names, and country, territory or regional language or people descriptions, unless in agreement with the relevant governments or public authorities.